-What is the minimum share of socially sustainable investments?
+What is the minimum share of sustainable investments with a social objective?

 The Master Fund makes a commitment regarding a minimum proportion of investments in sustainable investments with a social objective (1%).

 However, the Feeder Fund undertakes to ensure that at least 20% of its investments in companies meet sustainable investment criteria, whether they be environmental or social (commitment of 25% at the Master Fund level).